okoutsky/eaton-interview-hw/doc/build-and-run.md

 ## Docker environment
 Requirements for installing all dependencies can be avoided using provided Docker environment image [environment.Dockerfile](../dockerfile/environment.Dockerfile).

-### Building and running Docker environment image
-Run from the project root directory (might need sudo).
+Run the following commands from the project root directory (might need sudo).

 #### Build and run container
 ```